Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Background and Related work

 \subsubsection{Example denoising problem}

+As we will see, the relationship of dictionary learning to CS-MRI is essentially as a denoising step.
+To this end, we briefly illustrate BPFA on a denoising problem.
+Denoising of an image using dictionary learning proceeds by first learning the dictionary representation of each patch, $R_i\x \approx D \alpha_i$.
+The denoised reconstruction of $\x$ using BPFA is then $\x_{\mbox{ {BPFA}}} = \frac{1}{P}\sum_i R_i^T D\alpha_i$.

-We briefly illustrate BPFA on a denoising problem using $6\times 6$ patches extracted from a $512\times512$ image and setting $K=108$.
-In Figures \ref{fig:subfig1:a} and \ref{fig:subfig2:b} we show the noisy and denoised images.
+We show an example using $6\times 6$ patches extracted from the noisy $512\times512$ image shown in Figure \ref{fig:subfig1:a}.
+In Figure \ref{fig:subfig2:b} we show the resulting denoised image.
+For this problem we truncated the dictionary size to $K=108$ and set all other model parameters to one.
 In Figures \ref{fig:subfig2:c} and \ref{fig:subfig2:d} we show some statistics from dictionary learning.
-For example, Figure \ref{fig:subfig2:c} shows the values of $\pi_k$ sorted, where we see that fewer than 100 elements are used by the data.
-Figure \ref{fig:subfig2:d} shows the empirical distribution of the number of elements per patch, where we see the ability of the model to adapt the sparsity to the patch.
+For example, Figure \ref{fig:subfig2:c} shows the values of $\pi_k$ sorted, where we see that fewer than 100 elements are used by the data, many of which are very sparsely used.
+Figure \ref{fig:subfig2:d} shows the empirical distribution of the number of elements used per patch.
+We see the ability of the model to adapt the sparsity to the complexity of the patch.
 In Table \ref{tab.denoising} we show PSNR results for three noise variance levels.
 For K-SVD, we consider the case when the error parameter matches the ground truth, and when it mismatches it by a magnitude of five.
-As expected, when K-SVD does not have an appropriate setting of this value the performance suffers.
-BPFA on the other hand can adaptively infer the noise variance which leads to an improvement in denoising.
+As expected, when K-SVD does not have an appropriate parameter setting the performance suffers.
+BPFA on the other hand adaptively infers this value, which helps improve the denoising.